nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 This command finds the recipes in your recipe book according to what you are looking for.

 Format: `find [r/RECIPE] [t/TITLE] [s/STEP] [i/INGREDIENT] [tag/TAG]`

-:warning: WARNING: Only one command flag can be present
+:warning: WARNING: Only one command flag can be present!

 - the flag `r/` searches through the entire recipe and its components
 - the flag `t/` searches only through the recipe's title